-What is the K9 Unit?
+What is the South Luangwa K9 Unit?

 In 2014, CSL established Zambia’s first conservation K9 Unit in partnership with Zambia’s Department of National Parks and Wildlife (DNPW).
-This specialised team, which consists of five dogs and nine handlers, is dedicated to detecting illegal wildlife products and tracking wildlife crime suspects.
+This specialised team, which consists of four dogs and nine handlers, is dedicated to detecting illegal wildlife products and tracking wildlife crime suspects.

-How effective is the K9 Unit?
+How effective is the South Luangwa K9 Unit?

-With their incredible sense of smell, CSL’s dogs undergo rigorous training to identify firearms, bushmeat, ivory, animal skins, live animals, pangolin scales, ammunition and illegally trafficked timber such as mukula.
-Through vehicle searches, property searches and targeted operations in conjunction with CSL’s aerial and ground patrol units, the K9 Unit makes major seizures and arrests each year.
+With their incredible sense of smell, the K9 Unit dogs undergo rigorous training to identify firearms, bushmeat, ivory, animal skins, live animals, pangolin scales, ammunition and illegally trafficked timber such as mukula.
+Through vehicle searches, property searches and targeted operations in conjunction with aerial and ground patrol units, the K9 Unit makes major seizures and arrests each year.
 Not only do dogs increase efficiency and detect hard-to-find wildlife contraband, but their presence also provides an effective deterrent to traffickers and helps raise awareness in the community about the illegal wildlife trade.

 Who are the dogs?